rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W2.md

 If we can control the background of a picture, segmentation becomes easier.
 Assume we use a green screen.

-**Chromakeying** describes the process of playin distance measuring, in this case for green:
+**Chromakeying** describes the process of plain distance measuring, in this case for green:

 ![](./Figures/VisComp_Fig2-4.PNG)